-Traditional Spanish dessert “Peras al vino” or Pears in Red Wine is the best of two worlds; fruits and wine merging into a sweet, spiced and colorful dessert that couldn’t be easier to make.
+Traditional Spanish dessert “Pera’s al vino,” or Mulled Wine Poached Pears, is the best of two worlds; fruits and wine merging into an easy and tasty bite.

-Well… for this particular recipe Spaniards traditionally use “pera conferencia” , but any pear type that is holding good, not too filled with water, nor too porous or mature should do, so pick a firm pear of your choice at the Farmer’s Market.
+For this particular recipe, Spaniards traditionally use “Pera Conferencia,” but it will be hard to find if you are in America.
+So any pear type holding good, not too filled with water, nor too porous should do.
+So pick a firm pear of your choice at the Farmer’s Market.

-A fairly common dessert in Spain, most people spice it up with cinnamon although others use vanilla, lemon peel, ginger, cardamom, anise star, cloves or peppercorn.
-As for this version, my own personal blend of spices is the usual cinnamon stick plus an organic lemon peel, anise star and a few peppercorns.
+Most people in Spain spice it up with cinnamon, although others use vanilla, orange or lemon peel, ginger, cardamom, anise star, cloves or peppercorn.
+As for this version, my favourite blend of spices is the usual cinnamon stick plus an organic lemon peel, anise star and a few peppercorns.
+But this is up to your pantry to decide!

 - 1 cinnamon stick

-- Add all the ingredients to a sauce pan, except the pears, and bring to a simmer
+- Add all the ingredients except the pears to a saucepan, medium-low heat, and bring to a simmer.

-- Peel the pears, from the top to keep the tip intact and cut off the bottom in order for the pear to stay up by themselves
+- Peel the pears from the top to keep the tip intact, and cut off the bottom for the pear to stay on a plate.

-- Add them to the simmering wine and let them cook for 30 minutes, turning them gently mid-way
+- Add them to the gently boiling wine and cook for 30 minutes, turning them gently mid-way.

-- Serve warm as it is (The FoodOlic’s way) or traditionally you would leave the pears marinate in the syrup for a few hours covered in the fridge before serving.
+- Serve warm as it is, or traditionally you would leave the pears in the syrup for a few hours covered in the fridge before serving.